-Online resume development software 7 10 12 17 1 system Online career appointments 10 13 9 15 2 1
+Online resume development software 7 10 12 17 1 system Online career appointments 10 12 ۵ 15 2 Online career appointments 10 13 9 10 1

 Career Expo & Job Fair Employer Evaluation Summary

 Petaluma Campus

 Employers expressed glowing appreciation for being able to attend the Petaluma Expo.
 Across the board they found the staff extremely helpful and the event well organized.
 A few expressed the desire for more student attendees.
 Most employers understood that the Petaluma campus is much smaller than Santa Rosa and were grateful for the student contacts.
 Many expressed that they interviewed "quality" students for their businesses.